Beyond the Carnot limit: work extraction via an entropy battery: Distinguishability discussion

 Consider first a single classical particle with physical properties such as position, momentum, and charge.
-If these properties are localised in state space (a minimum entropy state), then the particle can be tracked continuously through unitary evolution, rendering it distinguishable at all times.
+Let these properties be localised in state space (a minimum entropy state).
+Since there is only a single particle, then the particle can be tracked continuously through unitary evolution, rendering it distinguishable at all times.
 Now introduce a second identical particle (same physical properties), however occupying a different location in state space.
 As long as these particles do not interact and their probability distributions remain separable, they are distinguishable and their entropies add extensively.
 However, once the particles approach sufficiently closely to interact via mutual forces, can they still be considered distinguishable?